eportfolio-tech/server/README.md

 ```
 You can use `http://localhost:PORT/api/swagger-ui.html` to access API documentation.

+## Local Development
+1. run `docker-compose -f ./docker-compose/local/docker-compose.yml up -d`
+2. run `cp ./docker-compose/local/example.env ./docker-compose/local/.env`
+3. fill the `.env` file at `./docker-compose/local/.env`
+3. run `export $(cat ./docker-compose/local/.env | xargs)` to export environment variables to active shell.
+Alternatively, you can use [`EnvFile`](https://plugins.jetbrains.com/plugin/index?xmlId=net.ashald.envfile) for IntelliJ IDEA to mange environment variables.
+4. run `./gradlew bootRun` on *unix or `.\gradlew.bat bootRun` on Windows.
+Note that it might take a while to download dependencies.
+The server will be listening on port 8090 by default.
+You can use `http://localhost:PORT/api/swagger-ui.html` to access API documentation.

+## Testing
+This project has implemented unit testing for API endpoints.
+1. run `docker-compose -f ./docker-compose/test/docker-compose.yml up -d`
+2. run `cp ./docker-compose/test/example.env ./docker-compose/test/.env `
+3. run `export $(cat ./docker-compose/test/.env | xargs)` to export environment variables to active shell
+4. run `./gradlew test` on *unix or `.\gradlew.bat test` on Windows.
+Note that it might take a while to download dependencies.

 ## Environment Variables

 When deployed using `docker-compose`, the application read configuration from environment variables.